-The site is bounded by the link road (A4147) to the north, Piccotts End Lane to the west and the Old Town to the south and the existing neighbourhood of Highfield to the east.
+The larger site is bounded by the link road (A4147) to the north, Piccotts End Lane to the west and the Old Town to the south and the existing neighbourhood of Highfield to the east.

-A smaller component of this wider site, comprising land on the slopes between Highfield and Fletcher Way, could be considered.
+A smaller component of this wider site, comprising land on the slopes between Highfield and Fletcher Way, has also been considered.